Bayesian method for fitting the low-energy constants in chiral perturbation theory: Model evaluation

+The input parameters in Model B$_2$ are given in Columns 2 to 6 of Table \ref{app table1} in Appendix \ref{app:B}.
+After the NLO fit, we have checked that the obtained Markov chain satisfies the assumption of the detailed balance condition, and the results are reliable.
+All the other fits in this paper have the same conclusion.

-Figure \ref{fig:ep4p} shows the 68\% HPD obtained by Model A. The pink shaded area depicts the $68\%$ HPD.
-The blue line is the posterior distribution curve of $\bm{a}_i^\mathrm{NLO}$.
-The sharps of the blue lines are similar to normal distributions, although the details have a little difference.
+Figure \ref{fig:ep4p} illustrates the distributions obtained by Models A and B$_2$.
+The shapes of the lines are similar to normal distributions, although the details have a little difference.
 We have checked that the boundaries of 68\% HPD are almost the same as $1\sigma$ boundaries of a normal distribution.
 Hence, we sometimes do not distinguish them.
-The posterior PDFs by Models C$_1$ and C$_2$ are also similar to those by Model A, so we will not illustrate them one by one.
+It can be seen that the center values of Model B$_2$ are more closed to the true values.
+However, the errors of Model B$_2$ are larger than those of Model A. This is because Model B$_2$ considers the errors of the truncation errors, but Model A does not.